nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Do you mean you don't believe in church?"

-"Ain't talkin' 'bout church.
-Talkin' 'bout folks.
-'Tain't the church that makes the folks, it's the folks that makes the church.
-Only trouble with church is, folks ain't no 'count.
+"Ain't talkin' &rsquo;bout church.
+Talkin' &rsquo;bout folks. &rsquo;Tain't the church that makes the folks, it's the folks that makes the church.
+Only trouble with church is, folks ain't no &rsquo;count.
 All time kiddin' themselves, jes' like the man said this mornin’.
 He’s right.
 Take my girl.
 My girl kids herself sump’m terrible.
 She thinks she's the hardheartedest Hannah that ever poured water on a drownin' man.
 But she ain't.
 Naw.
 Say, she's soft as a baby."

 "Is that so?"